 The Convention on Wetlands of International Importance, called the Ramsar Convention, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
 The Association works with NGO partners, the U.S. State Department, and the USFWS on issues around Ramsar that are important to the state fish and wildlife agencies.
-We met with State Department before the 2022 CoP to discuss positions and had a meeting with the new USFWS Ramsar point of contact in May 2023.
+We proved comments on the new strategic plan.